Flawkee/Emby-Ktuvit-Plugin/README.md

 ## Installation

+This plugin is available though Emby Plugins Catalog!
+If you want to compile it yourself, follow the steps below:

 1. Build the project using Visual Studio 2022 (.NET 8) or download from Releases.
 2. Place the compiled plugin DLL and resources in Emby’s `plugins` directory.
 3. Restart Emby Server.